 The incense formula was forbidden to reproduce under penalty of death — controlled chemistry, not fragrance.
 The specific wood (acacia) was specified, not generic.
 The gold had to be pure (99.9%), not alloyed.
 The poles were never to be removed so the charge could accumulate undisturbed.
 Every specification has a functional reason.

 This is not the only example.
 The Tabernacle dimensions produce a 37.5 Hz resonant cube.
-Solomon's Temple doubles every dimension — exactly one musical octave lower.
+Solomon's Temple doubles every dimension — exactly one musical octave lower, which is automatic for any cube whose dimensions double, not evidence of special tuning on its own.
 The King's Chamber in Giza produces 33 Hz, 49.5 Hz, and 121 Hz — measured.
 The sacred traditions preserved functional acoustic and electrical chambers inside religious containers nobody would dare modify.

 | Component | Spec | Engineering reading |